FREE SHIPPING ON ORDERS $250+ / BUY NOW PAY LATER WITH SEZZLE

 Size Guide

-Use the chart below when referencing different lengths.
+Use the charts below when referencing different lengths & sizes.

-Don't hesitate to reach out regarding the length of a necklace you may be interested in purchasing.
+Don't hesitate to reach out regarding the length of a necklace or bracelet you may be interested in purchasing.

 We are always happy to accommodate special requests.